dareljohnson/checkexpect-py/README.rst

       checkExpect(square, num_to_square, code_statement_B, "Square of a number")

 4. Execute your python script from the command line (terminal) to see the unit test results.
-Most tests usually fail (:red:`RED`) in the beginning.
+Most tests usually fail (RED) in the beginning.

-5. Refactor your code and execute your script until all functions under test, turn :green:`GREEN`.
+5. Refactor your code and execute your script until all functions under test, turn GREEN.

 6. That's it!
 You're done.